Getting started with the core device

 Host/core device interaction (RPC)

 A method or function running on the core device (which we call a “kernel”) may communicate with the host by calling non-kernel functions that may accept parameters and may return a value.
-The “remote procedure call” (RPC) mechanisms handle automatically the communication between the host and the device of which function to call, with which parameters, and what the returned value is.
+The “remote procedure call” (RPC) mechanisms automatically handle the communication between the host and the device, conveying between them what function to call, what parameters to call it with, and the resulting value, once returned.

 def input_led_state() -> TBool: